Smith-Pad/subjects/static/README.md

 ## Subjects UI Elements

 In this section, we are going to be talking about the Subjects UI Elements and the use-cases for it.

+## NEW Updates:

+The directory structure may be reorganized for reorganization purposes lol